benc-uk/nanomon/readme.md

   - _packetsRecv_ - How many packets were received (number)
   - _packetLoss_ - Percentage of packet that were lost (number)
   - _ipAddress_ - Resolved IP address of the target (string)

+### Type: DNS

+The DNS monitor looks up DNS records and returns the results, if the name fails to resolve it will return failed status, otherwise it will return OK.

+- **Target:** The domain or hostname you want to lookup in DNS
+- **Value:** Time for lookup to complete
+- **Properties:**
+  - _timeout_ - Timeout interval e.g. "500ms" (default: 2s)
+  - _type_ - Type of DNS record to query, one of; 'A', 'CNAME', 'TXT', 'MX or 'NS' (default: 'A')
+  - _server_ - Hostname or IP of DNS server to use for querying (default: use the DNS server configured in the OS of the runner)
+  - _network_ - Network to use and sorts of addresses to return, one of; 'ip4', 'ip6' or 'ip' (default: 'ip')
+- **Outputs / Rule Props:**
+  - _respTime_ - Same as monitor value (number)
+  - _resultCount_ - Number of records returned from the query (number)
+  - _result1_, _result2_ etc - Each result of the query returned as a separate numbered output (string)

 ### Monitor Rules